Japanese Patterns of Design

 Shinto Rituals: Practices and Celebrations

 Shinto rituals have survived in close connection with the lives of the Japanese people.
-It is strongly reflected in modern Japanese people’s lives and daily activities.
+They are strongly reflected in modern Japanese people’s lives and daily activities.
 Japanese people have passed down these behaviors to the present day as customs rather than as religious rituals.
-I would like to introduce some of these practices, life events celebrations, and rituals in this article.
+I would like to introduce some of these practices, life events, celebrations, and rituals in this article.

 Photo by Michael Mason on Unsplash